synesthete/OpenerManifest/README.md

 The `apps` top level key in the manifest contains an ordered list of dictionaries, each representing an app supported by Opener.
 Each app contains the following fields

 - `identifier` *string*: A human-readable identifier for this app, used elsewhere in the manifest.
-- `name` *string*: The user-facing name for this app within Opener.
+- `displayName` *string*: The user-facing name for this app within Opener.
 - `storeIdentifier` *number as string*: The identifier of the app on the App Store.
 - `scheme` *URL as string*: A URL containing only the scheme that will open this app.
 - `new` *bool*: Indicates whether or not this app will be include in the "New Apps" group in Opener.
 Evaluates to `false` if unspecified.